-This committee will be composed of a school administrator, several teachers, students, and staff (including school nurse, nutrition services director, physical education teacher, guidance counselor).
-Parents, a dietitian, and a pediatrician or pediatric nurse practitioner also serve on the committee.
-The committee meets monthly during the school year (with the exception of September and January).
-The committee is composed of 4 working sub-committees representing our areas of focus: school food; physical activity; wellness education; and school garden.
-The committee serves in an advisory capacity.
+This committee will be composed of a school administrator, several teachers, students, and staff (including school nurse, nutrition services director, physical education teacher and school guidance counselor).
+The committee meets monthly during the school year.

 Setting Goals for Nutrition Education